TypeScript Quickstart

 Code

 Windmill provides an online editor to work on your Scripts.
 The left-side is the editor itself.
 The right-side previews the UI that Windmill will generate from the Script's signature - this will be visible to the users of the Script.
-You can easily preview that UI, provide input values, and test your script there.
+You can preview that UI, provide input values, and test your script there.

 There are two options for runtimes in TypeScript: